ed-hy-chu/ccard-simple/README.md

 - `04 Periodic Panel` obtains the aggregations specified by the business requirements.
 Produces a delta table in the Gold layer (`gold_panel`) for further consumption.

 ## Job Setup
-To run the notebooks as a job, the following task sequences are recommended and have been tested:
+To run the notebooks as a job (Databricks Workflow), the following task sequences are recommended and have been tested:
 > **01 Data Setup** → **02 Clean Description (Method 2 or 1)** \# → **03 Calculate Delay (Method 2 or 1)** \# → **04 Periodic Panel** \*

 \# Method 2 is more optimised than Method 1.